-Likewise, MGM is tidying up its house before moving to activate its online license, possibly as soon as August 5, the next meeting of the Pennsylvania Gaming Control Board (PGCB).
+Likewise, MGM is tidying up its house before moving to activate its online license, possibly as soon as Aug.
+5, the date of the next meeting of the Pennsylvania Gaming Control Board (PGCB).

 Golden Nugget and MGM only two approved QGEs in PA

-MGM paid $12 million in Oct.
-2019 to be able to offer all three online verticals: table games, slots, and online poker.
+MGM paid $12 million in October 2019 to be able to offer all three online verticals: table games, slots and online poker.

 Golden Nugget wants just table games and slots in PA.
-They paid $4 million for each license for a total of $8 million.
+It paid $4 million for each license for a total of $8 million.
 QGEs cannot enter the PA sports betting market.

 BetMGM casino and partypoker PA to operate under ROAR umbrella